-CBOD staff assists licensees and the general public by providing information about the conduct of charitable bingo.
-In all interactions with licensees, the bingo-playing public, and the general public, CBOD staff strive for total quality customer service by reducing unnecessary procedures, using technology to provide better, faster and less cumbersome service, soliciting input from customers, and making changes based on that input, where appropriate.
+CBOD staff assist licensees and the general public by providing information about the conduct and regulation of charitable bingo.
+In all interactions with licensees, the bingo-playing public, and the general public, CBOD staff strive for total quality customer service.
+This quality is achieved through the reduction of unnecessary procedures; the use of technology like the Bingo Operations Services System and Bingo Service Portal to provide better, faster and less cumbersome service; solicitation of input from customers and feedback from Bingo Training Program attendees; and by making changes based on that input, where appropriate.